-The Bonds are being issued (i) to finance certain capital improvements to and conservation programs for the City's municipal light and power generation, transmission, and distribution system (the "Light System"), (ii) to refund certain obligations of the Light System, and (iii) to pay the administrative costs of issuing the Bonds and the costs of administering the refunding.
+The Bonds are being issued (i) to finance certain capital improvements to and conservation programs for the City's municipal light and power generation, transmission, and distribution system (the "Light System"), (ii) to make a deposit to the Reserve Fund, if necessary, to satisfy the Reserve Fund Requirement, (iii) to refund, depending on market conditions, certain obligations of the Light System, and (iv) to pay the administrative costs of issuing the Bonds and, if applicable, the costs of administering the refunding.
 See "Use of Proceeds."